tech-gecko/technical-writings/clyve92s6000008la2nbq3vax.md

 DNS (Domain Name System) is a system that translates human-friendly computer hostnames into IP addresses.
 You might wonder, what are hostnames and IP addresses?
 In simple terms, a hostname is a web address.
 An IP address, on the other hand, is a unique numeric address that identifies a computer or a node on the internet.
 It is a string of four numbers separated by periods, such as 192.158.1.38, where each number can range from 0 to 255.

-**URL Entry:** When a user enters a URL (e.g., [www.google.com](http://www.example.com)) in the browser, the browser first checks its cache to see if it has a recently retrieved DNS record for the domain.
+**URL Entry:** When a user enters a URL (e.g., [www.google.com](http://www.example.com)) in the browser, the browser first checks its cache to see if it has a recently retrieved the DNS record for the domain.

 **Local DNS Cache:** If not found, the request is forwarded to the operating system's DNS cache.